junghochoi-umd/SIF_Youtube_Data/README.md

 ![days_till_trending](imgs/days_till_trending.PNG)

 ![days_till_trending](imgs/num_days_trending.PNG)

 The **median** number of days until a video starts to trend is  2 days.

 The **median** number of days a video trednds for is 5 days.

+The **average** number of days is not really relevant of the right skewedness of the data

-I think the funniest part about this data is that it shows videos that have trended after 5 years after the upload date and the videos are pretty intriguing.
-I'll list some here
+I think the the most interesting part about this data is that it shows videos that have trended 5 years after the upload date and the videos are pretty intriguing.
+I'll list some here:

 ### 1992 Chevy Lumina Euro commercial